choderalab/neutromeratio/README.md

 Bar estimate of the work: 2.53 +- 0.73 kcal/mol.

 #### NCMC

+For the NCMC protocol result plots will only be shown for mol298.
+A typical protocol involves 5000 steps of Langevin dynamics (0.5 fs stepsize) in the beginning from which conformations are randomly drawn to start a single NCMC protocol run.
+A NCMC protocol run involves 1000 +1 perturbation steps.
+500 steps to decouple the hydrogen, 1 step to move the hydrogen to its new position (the MC move is the same as in the instantaneous protocol) and 500 to couple the hydrogen to its environment.
+For each (de)couple increment 20 Langevin dynamics steps are performed.
+A single protocol takes on 2 CPUs around 30 minutes.

 The distance between the hydrogen acceptor (in green) and the hydrogen donor (in blue) and the tautomer-hydrogen as well as the applied restraints (in read) are shown as a function of the protocol length.